DataDog/integrations-extras/launchdarkly/README.md

 The [LaunchDarkly][1] events integration for Datadog brings flag event markers to your monitoring dashboards, so you can see the effects of your LaunchDarkly feature deployments on your customer's services or systems.
 For instance, if a deployed feature causes a service to slow down, you can see the cause within Datadog.

-### Feature Flag Tracking integration
+### Feature flag tracking integration

-LaunchDarkly's Feature Flag Tracking integration enriches your RUM data with your feature flags so you can get visibility into performance monitoring and behavioral changes.
-Determine which users are shown a user experience and if it is negatively affecting the user's performance
+LaunchDarkly's feature flag tracking integration enriches your RUM data with your feature flags to provide visibility into performance monitoring and behavioral changes.
+Determine which users are shown a user experience and if it is negatively affecting the user's performance.

 ### Dashboard widget